What is this?

 - We switched over from line-based and text-based scanning to AST-based scanning.
 This not only improves accuracy, it allows the extension to scan single-line files and accurately find incorrect/missing semicolons.

-- New feature: Unnecessary Semicolon: detects and warns you if you put a semicolon after an if statement, function declaration, etc (like a psychopath)
+- New feature: Unnecessary Semicolon: detects and warns you if you put a semicolon after a control statement (like a psychopath)

 - New feature: Extra Semicolon: detects and warns you if you put an extra semicolon at the end of a statement